 • Previously published materials must include permission from both original author and publisher to reproduce them in the journal of the Association of Educators in Imaging and Radiologic Science, Inc. This permission must be indicated in the legends of tables and illustrations.
 Images illustrating recognizable features of persons require the submission of a signed release form giving the author permission to use the likeness of the person for publication.

-For publication in the Spectrum information must be received by:
+For publication and advertising in the Spectrum information must be received by:

-For publication in the Journal, information must be received by:
+For advertising in the Radiologic Science and Education journal information must be received by: